In need of support after Separation or Divorce?

-Beginning Experience ministry announces “Coping With Life Alone,” a retreat day for men and women coping with the loss of marriage through divorce, separation, or death.
-The program will be offered twice: Oct.
-24 from 9am-5pm at St. Catherine Labouré (Clairemont), and Nov.
-7 from 9 am-5pm at St. Mary Parish (Escondido).
-It is a day of guided reflection and sharing to encourage each participant on his or her own healing journey. $20 fee.
-For registration or questions, call Vicki at (858) 748-2273, or Sharon at (619) 884-7974, or BeginningExperienceSD@gmail.com.
-COVID-19 precautions will be followed.
+Beginning Experience ministry is pleased to announce “Coping With Life Alone,” on Saturday, Aug.
+28 from 9:00-5:00pm at St. Mary parish in Escondido.
+This is a retreat day for men and women coping with the loss of marriage through divorce, separation, or death.
+It is a day of guided reflection and sharing to encourage each participant on his or her own healing journey.
+For questions or to register, call Vicki at (858) 748-2273 or by email at BeginningExperienceSD@gmail.com.

-Visit Beginning Experience or contact BeginningExperienceSD@gmail.com for more information.
-To get to know some of the leaders of Beginning Experience SD, watch the May 29 webisode of Family Live Friday.
+To get to know some of the leaders of Beginning Experience SD, watch the Beginning Experience webisode of Family Live Friday.

 Seeking help is not a sign of weakness but rather a sign of courage and strength.
 Don’t wait until the hurt and mistrust have grown out of control.